-- 2-1-2.
-Create and add the VHDL module to provide the desired functionality. - 2-1-3.
+- 2-1-5.
 Synthesize the design and view the schematic under the Synthesized Design process group.
-Indicate what kind and how many resources are used.. - 2-1-4.
-Develop a testbench and validate the design. - 2-1-5.
-Create and add the XDC file, assigning Clock input to SW15, Clear\n to SW0, Enable to SW1, and Q to LED7-LED0. - 2-1-6.
+Indicate what kind and how many resources are used. - 2-1-6.
 Implement the design. - 2-1-7.
-Generate the bitstream, download it into the Nexys4 board, and verify the functionality.
+Generate the bitstream, download it into the Basys3 or the Nexys4 DDR board, and verify the functionality.